Better Shell Scrollback with Timestamps

 I solved both of these with a better shell configuration.
 I'm using nushell, but something similar should be achievable in most shells:

-# Right prompt: duration of the last command.
+# Right prompt: start time and duration of the last command.

 $env.PROMPT_COMMAND_RIGHT = {||